 Step 1: Create the Cannabis Extract

-The key ingredient in a vape cart is, of course, cannabis, which is in the form of an extract: either a distillate (a highly refined oil that contains almost no terpenes), a full-spectrum extract (typically produced from a single strain and using techniques that preserve most of the original terpenes and cannabinoids) or a live resin (produced using heat and pressure, rather than chemicals, which maintains much of the terpene content).
+The key ingredient in a vape cart is, of course, cannabis, which is in the form of an extract or concentrate: either a distillate (a highly refined oil that contains almost no terpenes), a full-spectrum extract (typically produced from a single strain and using techniques that preserve most of the original terpenes and cannabinoids) or a live resin (produced using heat and pressure, rather than chemicals, which maintains much of the terpene content).

 Licensed Producers employ various extraction techniques to create their own unique concentrated formulas.
 To fill its Sugarleaf cart, Supreme uses an ethanol extraction process to create a distillate from its own sativa-dominant Jean Guy strain.
 Similarly, Aphria employs ethanol extraction to turn its own cannabis into its Good Supply and Broken Coast brand vape carts.
 MediPharm’s Wayfarer sources dried cannabis from other Licensed Producers, zeroing in on sought-after cannabinoids, and uses a CO2 extraction process to transform the cannabis into distillate.

-Some brands focus on a specific strain for their carts; like the dried cannabis itself, the flavour and aroma of the extract may vary slightly from batch to batch.
+Some brands focus on a specific strain for their carts; like the dried cannabis itself, the flavour and aroma of the extract or concentrate may vary slightly from batch to batch.
 Other brands use a blend of extracts and then add selected terpenes to produce a consistent flavour (more about that in the next step).

 What Are Terpenes?